Zhong-Lab-UCSD/HiCtool/README.md

 ## Installation

 HiCtool is in a pipeline format to allow extreme flexibility and easy usage.
-You do need to install the following Python libraries, packages and software.
+In order to use HiCtool, you need to install the following Python libraries, packages and software.
 Everything is open source.

 **1. Python libraries [for python>2.7]:**